-- DO NOT start the unit if the engine oil level is below the add mark on the dipstick. - Normal operating level is between the dipstick FULL and ADD marks. - Add oil only if the oil level is below the ADD mark on the dipstick. - DO NOT OVERFILL the crankcase. - · Verify fuel level. - Verify remote switch is OFF and tagged, if the unit is connected to a remote start or transfer switch.
+- DO NOT start the unit if the engine oil level is below the add mark on the dipstick. - Normal operating level is in the cross-hatch pattern between the FULL and ADD markings on the dipstick. - Add oil only if the oil level is below the ADD mark on the bottom of the cross-hatch pattern on the dipstick. - DO NOT OVERFILL the crankcase. - Verify the fuel level. - Verify the remote switch is also off and tagged if the unit is connected to a remote start or transfer switch.